nearsr/nearsr.github.io/hobbies.md

 ## Pepper Robot

-The [MirrorLab](http://mirrorlab.mines.edu/) recently acquired a model of the Pepper Robot, imported from Japan.
+The [MirrorLab](http://mirrorlab.mines.edu/) conducted Human Robot interaction studies using a model of the Pepper Robot, imported from Japan.
 During my first semester at Mines, I programmed various interfaces to allow our lab's robot architecture to control the robot.
-Most recently, I have been overseeing the interface's completion.
-(More technically, the interface is a wrapper class that allows the MirrorLab's DIARC architecture to call the native API on the Pepper robot, allowing us to customize the robot's behavior for lab tests.)
+Towards the end of my degree, I oversaw the interface's completion.
+(The interface was a wrapper class that allowed the MirrorLab's DIARC architecture to call the native API on the Pepper robot, allowing us to customize the robot's behavior for lab tests.)

 ### Hanging out with lab mates in the robot room